LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 The `email_batch` method can be used when a number of messages need to be queued all at once.
 The method temporarily suspends some back-end operations of the email queue so that the messages can be queued faster.
-When the givenBlock is processed the queue is allowed to resume sending the queue messages.
+When the capture block is processed the queue is allowed to resume sending the queue messages.

 The example below shows how an inline could be used to find a collection of